 What Causes Suppressed Emotions?

-Sometimes suppressed emotions often have roots in early childhood experiences.
-For example, if a child is constantly told to “be good” or “stop crying,” they may learn to bottle up their emotions.
+It’s worth noting that this tendency to suppress emotions can often be traced back to early childhood experiences.
+For instance, if a child is constantly instructed to “be good” or “stop crying,” they may internalize the message and learn to suppress their emotions as they grow older.

 How Are Suppressed Emotions Treated?

-If you’re struggling with suppressed emotions, there is hope.
+If you’re struggling with this condition, there is hope.
 There are many effective treatments available that can help you learn to cope with and express your feelings.

 One of the most common treatments for suppressed emotions is talk therapy.
 This type of therapy can help you understand your emotions and why you’re suppressing them.
 It can also teach you healthy coping mechanisms for dealing with your emotions.